-The Coordinator for Curriculum Integration and Community Partnerships from the Office of Teaching Support Services and LCCSL will be your initial contact person.
-This person can talk with you about how CSL can be integrated into your course, for example what kinds of projects might fit your course content, how the learning can be graded, the types of activities that will ensure the students actively reflect on their experiences, etc. A meeting can then be arranged with one of the LCCSL coordinators.
+The Manager of the CSL program, Gail Roth will be your initial contact person.
+She will find out more about how you are thinking about integrating CSL into your course, or current community partnerships you may have already established.
+Following this, Gail may connect you with staff within the Centre for Teaching Innovation and Excellence who can discuss course design, integration, the use of reflection and how the CSL learning can be graded.
+A meeting can then be arranged with one of the CSL coordinators.
 The coordinators can talk with you about potential community partners for your course and can start contacting those partners and setting-up meetings with them.
-If you are a faculty member at Laurier Brantford, the CSL Coordinator in Brantford, can talk with you about curriculum integration and community partnerships.
-Please click here to see the contact information for LCCSL staff.
+Please click here to see the contact information for CSL staff.

-LCCSL staff are available to answer your questions and concerns.
-We can provide you with the LCCSL Faculty Handbook and direct you to helpful print and on-line resources.
-To view our faculty handbook, please click here:
+CSL staff are available to answer your questions and concerns.
+We can provide you with the CSL Faculty Handbook and direct you to helpful print and on-line resources.
+To view our faculty handbook, please click here.

-You may also have access to CSL TAs who can assist in such things as reflection exercises.
+You may also have access to CSL GTAs who can assist in such things as reflection exercises.
 We also host CSL Faculty events.
-The events, such as a Faculty Luncheon, provide us the opportunity to share information with faculty and also gives faculty a chance to discuss experiences with each other.
+The events, such as a Community of Practice (CoP) provide us the opportunity to share information with faculty and also gives faculty a chance to discuss experiences with each other.

 How students are graded in a CSL course is up to the discretion of the course instructor.
 In general, students enrolled in a CSL course are expected to provide approximately 20 hours of community service over a 10 week period to a community organization as a requirement of their course credit.

-Our Centre has produced a Reflection Manual for faculty who are looking for some ideas for reflection activities for their course.
-In addition you can also refer to our Reflection Ped & Tech Notes, by clicking here:
+We have produced a Reflection Manual for faculty who are looking for some ideas for reflection activities for their course.
+In addition you can also refer to our Reflection Ped & Tech Notes, by clicking here.

 CSL staff are available to provide assistance to course instructors in designing reflection activities and assignments.